manikanth02/LogIngestor-server/README.md

 Make sure to set up your environment variables using a `.env` file and provoide MONGODB URL in `.env` file and give `MONGODB_URL` as variable name for MONGODB URL

-`I have also send .env file` for reference,if you guys needed in case of trouble that's why i have not added in .`gitignore` file
+`I have also send .env file` for reference,if you guys needed in case of trouble that's why i have not added .env file in .`gitignore` file

 ## Scripts